doubledherin/Audio_Snowflake/README.md

 If you go to that URL and it's not up yet, you can install the app on your machine by following these steps:

-1. You'll need SQLite if you don't have it already.
+1. You'll need SQLite3 if you don't have it already.
 Go [here](http://www.sqlite.org/download.html) to download it if you need it.
 2. Create a directory on your machine and clone the repo on [Github](https://github.com/doubledherin/Audio_Snowflake) into that directory.
 2. In your terminal, navigate to that directory, create a virtual environment, and activate it.
 If you need help with this, try reading [this documentation](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
 3. Make sure you're at the level of the requirements.txt file, then install the required packages by typing `pip install -r requirements.txt`.